pauloremoli/logana/docs/src/docker.md

 | `Enter` | Attach to selected container |
 | `Esc` | Cancel |

+## Auto-Reconnect

+If the connection to a Docker container fails or drops, logana retries automatically with increasing backoff.
+The tab name shows `[RETRY #N]` while reconnecting.

 ## Session Persistence

 Docker tabs are persisted across sessions.
 When you reopen logana, it automatically re-attaches to any Docker containers that were open in the previous session, by container name.
 The source identifier stored in the session database is `docker:<container-name>`.